5 Ways Yoga Helps Trauma Recovery

 In order to overcome trauma, you can’t simply erase it; you must release it.
 The baggage you carry is significant, but yoga can lighten the load.
 Instead of allowing hurtful memories to dominate your mind, try to transform them into art or poetry or music.

-Heather Monroe lives at the intersection between mindfulness and positivity.
-She has a wonderful quote that sums up the synergy between experience and expression:
+I try to live at the intersection between mindfulness and positivity.
+I often turn to a wonderful quote that sums up the synergy between experience and expression:

 “Gratitude is the shortcut to creation.”